demh/cuRRBS/README.md

 There are two parameters that you definitely need to consider before running cuRRBS:

 * *C_Score constant* (compulsory).
 It provides a threshold for the minimum *Score* that needs to be obtained in order to include a certain enzyme combination in the output.
-This is important since there is a trade-off between the number of sites of interest that will be sequenced and the cost associated with the new protocol (i.e. higher *C_Score* values will be associated by higher sequencing costs).
-We recommend running the software initially with a value of 0.25, which will force the reported customised protocols to be able to capture at least 25 % of the maximum *Score* (i.e. in those cases where all the sites weights are the same, this is equivalent to 25 % of the sites of interest).
+This is important since there is a trade-off between the number of sites of interest that will be sequenced and the cost associated with the new protocol (i.e. higher *C_Score* values will be associated with higher sequencing costs).
+We recommend running the software initially with a value of 0.25, which will force the reported customised protocols to be able to capture at least 25 % of the maximum *Score* (i.e. in those cases where all the site weights are the same, this is equivalent to 25 % of the sites of interest).

 * *Experimental error* (default: 20 bp).
 You need to specify what is your estimated experimental error during the size selection step.
 In general, this error should be higher for protocols that use [AMPure XP beads](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2012-13-10-r92) as compared to [gel-slicing](http://www.nature.com/nprot/journal/v6/n4/full/nprot.2010.190.html).
 If you run cuRRBS with a higher experimental error, less size ranges will be checked and the software will be faster.
 This parameter will also influence the *robustness* of the protocol (higher experimental errors generally imply lower *robustness*).